aprilahijriyan/drf-superset/README.md

 * OpenAPI (using [drf-yasg](https://github.com/axnsan12/drf-yasg))

 **Status is in progress, don't hesitate if anyone wants to add features or anything!**
+For more details, see our contribution guidelines [here](https://github.com/aprilahijriyan/drf-superset/blob/main/CONTRIBUTING.md).

 # Quickstart